City-Bureau/scrapy-sentry-errors/README.md

 pipenv run deploy
 ```

+## 🤝 Contributing

+We welcome contributions of all kinds from anyone.
+Here are some ways you can contribute:

+- **Reporting Bugs**: If you find a bug, please report it by opening an issue.
+Be sure to provide a detailed description of the bug and, if possible, steps to reproduce it.
+- **Suggesting Enhancements**: Have an idea for a new feature or think something could be improved?
+Let us know by opening an issue.
+- **Code Contributions**: Feel free to fork the repository and submit pull requests.
+Whether it's fixing a bug, adding a feature, or improving documentation, your help is welcome.

 ## 🙏 Acknowledgements

 This project began as a fork of [scrapy-sentry](https://github.com/llonchj/scrapy-sentry), which was developed by Jordi Llonch.
 We are grateful for his work and those of other contributors.